ombhojwani11/OA-Indicator/README.md

 - **Strong Tier: Min Breadth** — minimum number of components that must agree for a triangle signal.
 - **Super Tier: Min Breadth** — minimum for a cross signal.

-### ENTRY CONDITIONS
-Each entry condition can be toggled on or off individually.
-The specific logic of each condition is not disclosed.
-Toggling entries off narrows the conditions under which a spike can fire.

-### THRESHOLDS
-- **Spike** — base threshold score a bar must reach to fire a spike signal.
-Automatically scaled up on high-volatility bars and down on low-volatility bars.

 ### OVERRIDES
 Manual overrides for adaptive parameters.
 Off by default — the indicator adapts these automatically based on the instrument's volatility profile.
 Turn on only if you want to pin a specific value.